He Looks at the Earth

 Catastrophe, Recovery, and the Cascadia Earthquake

 In this novel-like narrative, key issues of catastrophe preparedness and Supply Chain Resilience are dramatically engaged.
-What happens when a megathrust and tsunami leaves four million plus people trapped between mountains and ocean?
+What happens when a megathrust and tsunami leaves millions of people trapped between mountains and ocean?
 More about the book »

 Out of the Whirlwind